 And finally, it’s not just the topic you choose, but how you communicate it.

-If you can tell a good story that has a drama, a funny incident, something memorable that happened, use that.
+If you can tell a good story with drama, a funny incident or something memorable that happened, use that.
 Marketers should be good at storytelling.

 How to make it NOT interesting - 3 topics to avoid